devoworm/AoDT/Moire Patterns for Developmental Data/README.md

 * can we create a GRN to create this output?

+* can we create another type of self-organized brain to perceive this output and process the information within?
+See [this grant proposal](https://github.com/Orthogonal-Research-Lab/Proposals/blob/master/Physical%20Intelligence%20and%20Emergence%20mini-grant/Abstract.md)

-* compare with Turing morphogenesis, differentiation tree model.
+Compare with Turing morphogenesis, differentiation tree model.

 * in Turing morphogenesis, stripes or patterned modules are produced through gradient formation.